ziqingxiang/ziqingxiang.github.io/index.md

   Sep.
 2018.

 ## Representation Theory
-* Chapter 4 of "Introduction to Soergel bimodules", Springer.
+* Chapter 4 of "Introduction to Soergel bimodules", \\
+  to appear in the RSME Springer Series.
 * On $$q$$-Schur algebras corresponding to Hecke algebras of type B, joint work with [Chun-Ju Lai](https://faculty.franklin.uga.edu/cjlai/) and [Dan Nakano](http://alpha.math.uga.edu/~nakano/).
   [(PDF)](data/On q-Schur algebras corresponding to Hecke algebras of type B.pdf) \\
   Submitted.
 Feb.
 2019.